peteroupc/peteroupc.github.io/bernoulli.md

 <a id=The_von_Neumann_Schema></a>
 ### The von Neumann Schema

 (Flajolet et al., 2010)<sup>[**(1)**](#Note1)</sup> describes what it calls the _von Neumann schema_ (sec.
 2).
 Although the von Neumann schema is used in several Bernoulli factories given here, it's not a Bernoulli factory itself since it could produce random numbers other than 0 and 1, which is why this section appears in the appendix.
-Given a permutation class and an input coin, the von Neumann schema generates a random integer _n_, greater than 0, with probability equal to&mdash;
+Given a permutation class and an input coin, the von Neumann schema generates a random integer _n_, 0 or greater, with probability equal to&mdash;

 - (_&lambda;_<sup>_n_</sup> * V(_n_) / _n_!) / EGF(_&lambda;_),